demisto/content/Packs/SentinelOne/Integrations/SentinelOneEventCollector/README.md

 This integration fetches activities, threats, and alerts from SentinelOne.
-This integration was integrated and tested with version 2.1 of SentinelOneEventCollector
+This integration was integrated and tested with API version 2.1 of SentinelOne.

 ## Configure SentinelOne Event Collector on Cortex XSIAM